Is Your Cat Really An Indoor-Only Cat?

 Cost of On-Site Services

 On-site services packages are highly customized and an estimate will be provided upon submission of a Lost Pet Form.
-Just to give you a rough idea, a typical lost indoor-only cat search usually starts around $640 if you are located in the local service area.
-This estimate includes a lost pet consultation, 2-hour on-site search, and rental of one trap and two cameras.
-Additional equipment rental costs $20 to $50 each for different traps and cameras.
+Just to give you a rough idea, a typical lost indoor-only cat search would be around $800 if you are located in the local service area.
+This estimate includes a lost pet consultation with one week support, a 2-hour on-site search, and rental of one trap and two cameras.
+Additional equipment rental costs $30 to $75 each for different traps and cameras.